-Former governor Mark Sanford formally jumped into the 1st Congressional District race today, saying he would tap into some of the more than $1.2 million in old campaign account money he has at his disposal.
+Former Gov. Mark Sanford formally jumped into the 1st Congressional District race Wednesday, saying he would tap into some of the more than $1.2 million in old campaign-account money he has at his disposal.

-The cash gives Sanford a huge and early financial advantage in a race that could see 10 or more hopefuls, and will be dominated by the Charleston-area media market.
+While the field is one of the largest ever seen, Sanford’s access to cash gives him a huge and early financial advantage in a fight that’s expected to be dominated by the Charleston-area media market.

-Sanford declined to identify himself as the early front-runner, other than to say he holds the early message for curbing spending in D.C.
+Sanford declined to identify himself as the early front-runner, other than to say he will hold to his early message of curbing spending in D.C and limited government.

-“It’s a core belief and not a new found idea,” he said.
+“It’s a core belief and not a new-found idea,” he said during an interview.

-Sanford’s Federal Election Commission campaign account report still open from his time representing the 1st District from 1995-2001 projects him with around $122,000 cash on-hand.
+Sanford’s recent Federal Election Commission campaign records show that from his time representing the 1st District previously, from 1995-2001, he still has around $122,000 cash on-hand.
 He could immediately use that money for a federal run.

-Sanford also has more than $1,157,000 in his gubernatorial campaign account listed with the South Carolina Election Commission.
-But under state law, he could not use any of that money for a federal congressional bid unless he gets written permission from each donor.
+Sanford also has more than $1,157,000 in his state-regulated gubernatorial campaign account.
+He could not use any of that money for a federal congressional bid unless he gets written permission from each donor.

 “I suspect I’ll tap into some of that too,” he said.

 The race is already showing signs of being expensive.
-Former state senator John Kuhn said earlier he is putting $250,000 of his own cash into his bid.
+Former state Sen. John Kuhn, who announced earlier, said he was putting $250,000 of his own cash in.

 Sanford’s declaration comes as the dominant national story continues to be his political return after admitting to an affair with an Argentine woman during the last months of his second term as governor.